NullixAT/nullix-server-hardware-performance-test-tool/README.md

 - Results are logged in several ways: In the console, as a viewable `.html` with charts and as a CSV file to be machine readable.
 - Works probably on every architecture and platform, even if we can't test em all
 - Ready to run binaries in our releases.
 If u don't trust the binaries, just review and run to source `tool.go` file with Go itself.
+- Repeated tests to generate an average of multiple tests into one result file, with `--run=xx`.

 ## How it works